AdilAhmed11/game-project-java/README.md

             -   Check if the last two cards in playedCards have the same symbol:
                 -   If yes, print "Snap!
 You win!" and end the game.
                 -   If no, continue the loop.
+        - If cards finish without matching, then end the game.

 4. Two-player game with a Timer
+-   Create a Player CLASS
+    -   Fields/Variables
+        -   String type to store name
+    -   CONSTRUCTOR Snap(String name):
+        -   this.name = name to refer to the object
+    -   Getters / Setters
+        -   getter for the name

+-   In the Snap CLASS
+    -   Fields/Variables
+        -   Add a player variable
+        -   Add a boolean to for the snapOpportunity
+        -   Add a timer variable ?
+    -   CONSTRUCTOR Snap(String name):
+        -   Add this.player = player
+    - ???
+5. Extras
+- Multiple rounds with a score counter.
+(Best of 5 or 7 or x games)

 ## ⚠️ Challenges Encountered